-Over the past week, mean total inflow to the Caloosahatchee River Estuary was 2,150 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 2,201 cfs.
+Over the past week, mean total inflow to the Caloosahatchee River Estuary was 2,103 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 2,181 cfs.
 For comparison, the historical provisional mean inflows from the contributing areas are shown in Figure ES-7.

-Over the past week, salinities remained below 1 at S-79 and Val I-75, and decreased at Ft.
-Myers, Cape Coral, and Shell Point.
-At Sanibel, surface salinity decreased slightly, and bottom salinity increased over the past week (Table ES-2 and Figures ES-8 and ES-9).
+Over the past week, salinities remained below 1 at S-79 and Val I-75, decreased at Ft.
+Myers, remained the same at Cape Coral, and increased at the remaining sites in the estuary (Table ES-2 and Figures ES-8 and ES-9).
 The seven-day mean salinities (Table ES-2) were in the optimal range (0-10) for tape grass in the upper estuary.
-The seven-day mean salinity values were within the optimal range for adult eastern oysters at Cape Coral and Shell Point and in the upper stressed range at Sanibel (Figure ES-10).
+The seven-day mean salinity values were within the optimal range for adult eastern oysters at Cape Coral, and in the upper stressed range at Shell Point and Sanibel (Figure ES-10).
 The mean larval oyster recruitment rate reported by the FWRI was 0.2 spat/shell at Iona Cove, indicating spawning may be starting at Iona Cove.
 At Bird Island, mean recruitment rates remained at 0 spat/shell indicating spawning at that location has not started as of early February (Figures ES-11 and ES-12).

 Surface salinity at Val I-75 was forecast for the next two weeks using an autoregression model (Qiu and Wan, 20131) coupled with a linear reservoir model for the tidal basin.
-Model scenarios included pulse releases at S-79 ranging from 450 to 2,000 cfs, with estimated tidal basin inflows of 80 cfs.
-Model results from all scenarios predict daily salinity to be 0.4 or lower and the 30-day moving average surface salinity to be 0.3 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-13).
+Model scenarios included pulse releases at S-79 ranging from 450 to 2,000 cfs, with estimated tidal basin inflows of 76 cfs.
+Model results from all scenarios predict daily salinity to be 0.5 or lower and the 30-day moving average surface salinity to be 0.3 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-13).
 This keeps predicted salinities in the upper estuary within the optimal salinity range (0-10) for tape grass.

-1 Qui, C., and Y. Wan.
+&lt;sup>1 Qui, C., and Y. Wan.
 2013.
 Time series modeling and prediction of salinity in the Caloosahatchee River Estuary.
 Water Resources Research 49:5804-5816.